falcosecurity/charts/README.md

 ## Repository Structure

 This GitHub repository contains the source for the packaged and versioned charts released to [https://falcosecurity.github.io/charts](https://falcosecurity.github.io/charts) (our Helm Chart Repository).
+We also, are publishing the charts in a OCI Image and it is hosted in [GitHub Packages](https://github.com/orgs/falcosecurity/packages?repo_name=charts)

 The Charts in this repository are organized into folders: each directory that contains a `Chart.yaml` is a chart.